The Resilience of Plants

 A Plant In a Strange Place

-I enjoyed seeing this cluster of weeds growing in a tiny cavity of the garden fence.
+I enjoyed seeing this cluster of weeds growing in a tiny cavity near the top of the garden fence.
 The wood is old and decaying, but a few seeds apparently blew into this space no larger than the head of a screw.
 Due to the very limited accommodations, the plants didn’t live long, withering a few days later.

 Although they were short-lived, the little seedlings show the tendency of plants to explore their territory.
 It’s trial-and-error; sometimes the environment is conducive to growth and sometimes it isn’t.
 But because plants generally overproduce seeds, some are likely to land where conditions are appropriate for growth.
 This is how new land greens up, whether scarred from lava, landslide, fire, or flood.
 Seeds or rooted stems take hold, and they compete for water and nutrients.
 The ones best suited to the conditions at that time are those that might survive long enough to reproduce.